A new way to tour UC Berkeley

-Traditional campus tours feel impersonal and can leave you with more questions than answers.
-You’re just a face in the crowd following a scripted tour led by a random guide.
-Is this really the best way to make one of the biggest decisions of your life?
+A typical UC Berkeley tour can feel impersonal, leaving you with more questions than answers.
+You’re just a face in the crowd following a scripted tour led by a guide the school assigns you.

-SchoolScoops is the smarter, more personal way to tour colleges
+SchoolScoops is the more personal way to tour University of California, Berkeley

-Private and personalized tours
+Private and personalized UC Berkeley tours

-Choose your own guide
+Choose your own tour guide

 No scripts, just scoops

-Traditional campus tours are essentially a sales pitch—the guide works for the school and their job is to show you the highlights.
-SchoolScoops guides don’t work for their school, so there’s no sales pitch—just genuine advice to determine if the school is a good fit.
+Traditional University of California, Berkeley campus tours are essentially a sales pitch—the tour guide works for the school and their job is to show you the highlights.
+SchoolScoops guides don’t work for their school, so there’s no sales pitch—just honest, unfiltered advice about the UC Berkeley experience.

-Find the school for you
+Find out if UC Berkeley is the school for you

 Can't make it to campus

-Get to know UC Berkeley
+Get to know University of California, Berkeley

 UC Berkeley is a world-renowned public research university recognized for its academic rigor across sciences, engineering, business, and the humanities.
 It’s driven by a legacy of innovation, public service, and a deep commitment to social impact and intellectual freedom.